harryliu06/Huffman-Compression-Tool-/README.md

   - Choose whether to compress or decompress a file.

   - Provide the input file path for compression or decompression.
+    - For output file path for compression,  you can create a new file to store where the compressed content.

   - Provide the output file path where the compressed or decompressed result will be stored.
+    - Create a new file where you want to store the decompressed version of the compressed file

 **Implementation**